How to Become a Licensed Counselor in Tennessee

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

-What are the Supervised Experience Requirements for Becoming a Counselor in Tennessee?
+What Are the Supervised Experience Requirements to Become a Counselor in Tennessee?

 The state laws in Tennessee (Chapter 0450-01 – General Rules Governing Professional Counselors) require individuals to gain a certain amount of supervised experience.
 This experience gives young professionals the confidence and information they need to succeed and they earn it under the watchful eye of a licensed professional.